NETWORKTWEAKER/AUTO-SCRIPT/README.md

-# Langsung install Sayangku tanpa perlu daftar IP VPS
+# Directly install without the need to register an IP VPS

-# Pesan dariku (WAJIB BACA) terlebih dahulu sebelum memakai
+# Order from me (MUST READ) before using

 </p>
 <h2 align="center"> Supported Linux Distribution</h2>